hoovercj/vscode-power-mode/README.md

 * NEW: Multiple explosion sets to choose from
 * A combo counter
 * A timer that shows how long until your combo expires
-* Awful explosion gifs and screen shake effect when power mode is reached
+* Explosions and screen shake effect when power mode is reached
 * Community setting suggestions
-* Configuration for:
+* Extremely Customizable:
-   - Combo timeout
-   - The Power Mode combo threshold
-   - Built-in explosion sets
-   - Choose your own explosions with base64 encoded gifs or full URIs (i.e. "data:image/gif;base64,1337GIF", "C:/my/cat/gif", "https://coolgif.io")
-   - Choose how long the explosions last and how they loop
-   - Choose how the gif is displayed (same color as the text or as an image)
-   - Choose how to cycle through the explosions (random, sequential, or a specific index)
-   - Set the size, number, and frequency of explosions
-   - Change the vertical offset of the explosions
-   - Disable explosions
-   - Disable shake
-   - Set shake intensity

-## Choose your explosions:
+## Choose Your Explosions:
 You can now choose your explosions with a single setting: `powermode.presets`.
 Check out the options below:

-# TODO: Add examples here
+# TODO: Add gifs here

-## Advanced Configuration:
+## Configuration:
 Hopefully power mode will work great for you out of the box, but if it doesn't I've tried to make power mode as configurable as possible.
 Tweak the settings for performance or for fun.
 From doge to clippy, the only limit is your imagination.
+Some of the options are explained below:

+* `powermode.customExplosions`: Choose your own explosions with base64 encoded gifs or full URIs (i.e. "data:image/gif;base64,1337GIF", "C:/my/cat/gif", "https://coolgif.io")
+* `powermode.backgroundMode`: `mask` will use the gif as a mask, letting the shape of the gif through with the color of the text. `image` will use the gif itself as the background.
+* `powermode.gifMode`: `restart` will restart a gif each time it is displayed, `continue` will play the gif from the place it stopped. `continue` is useful when you only have 1 visible gif, `restart` is useful when you have multiple.
+* `powermode.maxExplosions`: Reducing this will reduce the number of explosions rendered at once.
+* `powermode.explosionFrequency`: Increasing this will increase the number of keystrokes between explosions.
+It means that there will be gaps between explosions as you type but may help performance.
+* `powermode.customExplosions`: Provide your own lighter weight gifs to use (And share them [here](https://github.com/hoovercj/vscode-power-mode/issues/1))
+* `powermode.customCss`: Changes the CSS applied to the "after" pseudoelement.
+You can experiment with ways to make it look or perform better.
+* `powermode.explosionOrder`: `sequential` will cycle through explosions in order, `random` will pick one randomly, and providing a number will select the explosion at that (zero-based) index in the list of explosions.

+### Community Configurations

 And now you can now see configurations shared by the community by typing `powermode` (without quotes) in `settings.json`.
 Share your own ideas with the community [here](https://github.com/hoovercj/vscode-power-mode/issues/7):